tbklang/documentation/docs/implementation/34-dependency.md

 Below we have an example of what this process looks like.
 In this case we would have done something akin to the following.
-Our scenario is that we have some sort of parse node, let's assume it was a `Variable` parse node which would represent a variable declaration.
+Our scenario is that we have some sort of parse node, let’s assume it was a `Variable` parse node which would represent a variable declaration.

 ![](/projects/tlang/graphs/pandocplot11037938885968638614.svg)